ni/labview-icon-editor/CONTRIBUTING.md

 **🐛 Bug reports:** We simply can’t catch them all.
 Check [existing issues](https://github.com/ni/labview-icon-editor/issues/new/choose) and discussion first, then [create a new issue](https://github.com/ni/labview-icon-editor/issues/new/choose) to tell us what’s up.

-**💬 Answering questions and provide feedback**: New features begin by creating a discussion on our board, you can provide feedback to the new features that are planned to be added to the icon editor.
+**💬 Answering questions and provide feedback**: New features begin by creating a discussion on our [board](https://github.com/ni/labview-icon-editor/discussions/new?category=ideas), you can provide feedback to the new features that are planned to be added to the icon editor.
+This is an [example](https://github.com/ni/labview-icon-editor/discussions/55) of a discussion for a new feature request.

 🎬 **Work on "Good first issue" items**: You can right now assign yourself action items to finish or test a feature.
 Check out the issues section and look for any issue labeled as "Good first problem" if you want to passively contribute to the repo, or if you are feeling adventurous you can always assign problems not labeled as "Good first issue".